MiguelMAC006/globetrotter/README.md

   - [X] Experiment with at least one CSS property not covered in the lessons or labs to customize your page further.

 ### Walkthrough Video

-`TODO://` Paste the **shareable link** to your animated app walkthrough below (replace `ADD_LOOM_LINK_HERE`).
-GitHub markdown won't render an embedded Loom player, so a plain link is what graders will use.
-Make sure the link is public and playable before submitting. (🚫 Remove this paragraph after adding your walkthrough link.)

 **Walkthrough video:** [Globetrotter Walkthrough](https://www.loom.com/share/340abb56f4ec43eb8e460197457e617f)